 For placing an order to purchase a stocked hive see below, or alternatively email us.
-For local pickup, we usually have hives available for sale at short notice.
+For local pickup, we usually have hives available for sale at short notice (dependent on wait list time, see above).
 For orders outside the Brisbane region we may need up to 6 weeks to prepare a stocked hive for postage.
 When mailing hives, we charge a postage and handling fee of $50 for Qld and $100 for NSW.
 Various payment options are available.

 In preparing for the arrival of your recently purchased hive, or while considering whether to buy a hive, there are a few important factors to consider.
 These include:

 - Where can I keep stingless bees?